 Canned mackerel is a fabulous seafood choice.
 Why?
 With the exception of king mackerel, mackerel is a small fish, so it’s low in mercury.
 It’s also sustainably sourced and DELICIOUS!

-That means that choosing mackerel as a tuna-substitute is a win for your health and for the planet.
+That means that choosing mackerel is a win for your health and for the planet.
 (Hooray!– Feel free to do jazz-hands with me!
 Or not, it’s totally okay.)

 Want more canned fish tips?
 Check out this Ultimate Guide to Canned Fish.